Job Chapter 20

 “God shall cast them out of his belly”: He shall oblige him to cast them up again, by working upon his heart, making his mind uneasy.
 Loading his conscience with guilt, so that he shall have no rest nor peace until he has done it.
 Though they are as meat in his belly within him, they shall not remain with him.
 Though they are in his house, in his coffers, or in his barns, they shall be fetched out from there.

 Zophar was trying to crush the spirit of Job with all the violent threats he put forth.
-The threats were of a general nature, but Job knew they were pointed to him.
+The threats were of a general nature, but Job knew they were pointed at him.

 Job 20:17 “He shall not see the rivers, the floods, the brooks of honey and butter.”